llm-bible/llm-bible.github.io/_publications/lelkes2021quiz.markdown

 citations: 22
 bibkey: lelkes2021quiz
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2102.09094'}]
-tags: [Transformer, Reinforcement Learning, Tools]
+tags: [Transformer, Tools, Reinforcement Learning]
 ---
 A large majority of American adults get at least some of their news from the Internet.
 Even though many online news products have the goal of informing